 Board Certified Doctors

 Patients Seen Within Two Weeks

-Cancer is defined as abnormal cell growth that may spread to other parts of the body.
-Cancer has the ability to develop in any part of the body and can potentially cause pain.
+Cancer is abnormal cell growth that may spread to other body parts.
+Cancer can develop in any part of the body and can potentially cause pain.

-Cells in the body grow, multiple (a process called cell division), grow old, and die, with new cells taking their place.
-When this process is disrupted, damaged cells multiple when they are not supposed to and the cells form tumors.
-There are cancerous or benign tumors and cancerous tumors spread into surrounding tissue.
+Cells in the body grow, multiply (a process called cell division), grow old, and die, with new cells taking their place.
+When this process is disrupted, damaged cells multiply when they are not supposed to, and the cells form tumors.
+There are cancerous or benign tumors, and cancerous tumors spread into surrounding tissue:

 There are over 100 types of cancer.
 Some types of cancers that start in specific cells are:

 - Carcinoma: Carcinoma is the most common type of cancer, originating in the epithelial cells.
 Many cancers can occur in the breast, colon, and prostate are adenocarcinomas.
 Some cancers that form in the bladder, ureters, and kidneys are transitional cell carcinomas.

 - Sarcoma: A type of cancer that occurs in the bones and soft tissues (i.e., muscle, fat, blood vessels, lymph vessels, and fibrous tissue such as tendons and ligaments).
 Osteosarcoma is the most common form of bone cancer.